 Initially, a few neighbors tried the plan; now, seven households use the backyard laundromat.
 The brothers funnel profits into system maintenance and improvements: Their plans include increasing their roof-water harvesting to provide more rainwater — rather than tap water — for wash water, and their photovoltaic (solar-electric) system has recently been updated to power the machine.

 One of the best benefits goes way beyond duds and suds, Brad says.
 “We’re strengthening community ties with more positive interactions among more neighbors, and we are all helping conserve the community’s drinking water.
 Those using our system are getting exposed to, and are then spreading, various water-conserving and harvesting strategies in their homes, and to their friends and family.”

 Choose Ecofriendly Soap

-Oasis detergent is specifically designed for use with graywater systems and EnviroRite Laundry Detergent provided lab results with salt levels that are well within the range for successful graywater use.
+Oasis detergent is specifically designed for use with greywater systems and EnviroRite Laundry Detergent provided lab results with salt levels that are well within the range for successful greywater use.

 If you prefer to use your favorite brand, send a sample of the detergent’s resulting wash wastewater to a lab that tests irrigation water for farmers.
 They can run the tests needed to determine if the water will be safe to use on your plants.
 The boron levels should be below 0.1 mg per liter, and sodium should not exceed about 40 mg per liter, which is equivalent to the sodium in many tap water sources.
 Also make sure your detergent is free of chlorine bleach.

-Because they are used in such small amounts, most liquid bath products, shampoos and dish soaps pose little harm to plants that are irrigated with graywater.
+Because they are used in such small amounts, most liquid bath products, shampoos and dish soaps pose little harm to plants that are irrigated with greywater.

 Source: Top-loading washer